rebeccaryang/js-interview-questions/resources.md

 - Architecture diagram of my projects
 - Projects - why did you choose XYZ framework/database/etc?
 - DOM manipulation, with or without jQuery
+- In terms of data structures & algos, it's absolutely key to understand arrays, linked lists, trees, and sorting (in my experience)

 ## Other tips